shaungsimpson/cashback-claims/README.md

 # cashback-claims
-Plugin component of the Gsquared challenge
+Plugin component of a technical interview code challenge.

 This was part of a submitted solution for a technical interview step in a multi phase job interview.
 The challenge was to provide a cashback claim digital solution to a prospective client based on a UI design given, with a few guidelines.